lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 FMU-QSS is an FMU for Model Exchange (FMU-ME) which uses QSS to integrate an imported FMU-ME.
 We propose that FMU-QSS communicates with other FMUs using a SmoothToken data type.

-A smooth token is a timestamped event that has a real value (approximated as a ``double``) that represents the current sample of a real-valued smooth signal.
-But in addition to the sample value, the smooth token contains zero or more time-derivatives of the signal at the stored timestamp.
+A smooth token is a time-stamped event that has a real value (approximated as a ``double``) that represents the current sample of a real-valued smooth signal.
+But in addition to the sample value, the smooth token contains zero or more time-derivatives of the signal at the stored time stamp.
 For example, in the figure below, FMU-ME has a real input :math:`u` and a real output :math:`y`.
 A smooth token of the input variable will be a variable :math:`u^* \triangleq [u, n, du/dt, ...,  d^n u/dt^n, t_u]`, where :math:`n \in \{0, 1, 2, \ldots \}` is a parameter that defines the number of time derivatives that are present in the smooth token and